incountry/sdk-java/README.md

 }
 ```

-Setting flag `isForCustomEncryption` from `SecretsData` in JSON format:
+You can set `isForCustomEncryption` using `SecretsData` JSON format as well:
 ```javascript
 secrets_data = {
   "secrets": [{